📅 2026–27 School Year Calendar Important dates, breaks, and holidays for the full school year.

 Three types of families choose School of Imagination — and all three belong here.

-Children with autism, language delays, sensory processing differences, or other developmental concerns thrive in our inclusive classrooms — with on-site access to speech, OT, and behavioral therapy and a team that coordinates with their clinicians.
+Children with language delays, sensory differences, or developmental concerns thrive here.
+On-site access to speech, OT, and behavioral support means your child's educators and therapists work as one team — no gaps, no handoffs, no starting over.

 Programs organized by age and developmental stage.